Table of Contents:

 1. Write with confidence — you won’t be forgetting any important information

 Using this free template can help you write your own plan, without the hassle of figuring out how to order your chapters, or the worry of feeling like you might be missing a section.
-We provide the entire bare bones skeleton of a business plan template within this Microsoft Word .doc download.
+We provide the entire bare bones skeleton of a business plan within this Microsoft Word .doc download.
 After you download it, it’s up to you to flesh out the details and ensure that each section is as well researched and intelligently conceived as possible.

 2. Step-by-step writing guide and writing samples included